baaron4/GW2-Elite-Insights-Parser/README.md

 -__HtmlExternalScripts__: if true, css and js files will be separated from the html.

+-__HtmlExternalScriptsPath__: Available if HtmlExternalScripts is enabled.
+Will place the external script files in a subdirectory.

+-__HtmlExternalScriptsCdn__: Available if HtmlExternalScripts is enabled.
+Will use an url for the external script files.
+Generate once use multiple times.
+Will reduce needed webspace a bit.

 -__LightTheme__: if true, the html will use a light theme by default.
 Please note that the theme can be dynamically changed on the html post generation.

 ### CSV Settings